 Dynasties, Empires, and Kingdoms – Part 1

 ‘The Sun Never Set on the British Empire.’
-For an empire that dominated European politics for over a thousand years, and world politics for almost two centuries, it is quite important from a historic point of view to know about it.
+For an empire that dominated European politics for over a thousand years and world politics for almost two centuries, it is quite important from a historical point of view to know about it.
 The British Empire, founded by the Monarchy of England, was the pioneer of European Colonialism and Imperialism.
 The global power structure as we witness today was, more or less, designed by the British colonialists.
-The Anglosphere – The UK, the US, Canada, New Zealand, Australia, all have their roots in the United Kingdom.
+The Anglosphere – The UK, the US, Canada, New Zealand, and Australia, all have their roots in the United Kingdom.

-However, there’s much more to the erstwhile English dynasty, then mere global expansion.
+However, there’s much more to the erstwhile English dynasty, than mere global expansion.
 In this article, we will discuss five books you need to read in order to understand an empire so vast and controversial.
 While there are other voluminous historical books for reference, the ones mentioned below are more interesting to read, perfect for beginners:

 1. An Era of Darkness: The British Empire in India by Shashi Tharoor

-To understand why we’ve chosen Shashi Tharoor’s book ahead of William Dalrymple, see the Oxford Union Debate on the topic Whether Britain Owes Reparations to the Colonies.
+To understand why we’ve chosen Shashi Tharoor’s book ahead of William Dalrymple, see the Oxford Union Debate on the topic, Whether Britain Owes Reparations to the Colonies.
 Tharoor is one of the most articulate voices among English speakers around the world.
 In his famous book ‘An Era of Darkness’, the Congressman discusses the plunder and cruelty committed by the British in India, arguably the richest colony of the empire.
-While he addresses the developments like railroads, he also argues that much of the development for the British Raj’s own good.
+While he addresses the developments like railroads, he also argues that much of the development was for the British Raj’s own good.

 2. Empire: How Britain Made the Modern World by Niall Ferguson

-Niall Ferguson is regarded as one of the greatest authorities on the history of the British Empire.
+Niall Ferguson is regarded as one of the greatest authorities in the history of the British Empire.
 His book, ‘Empire: How Britain Made the Modern World’ is a comprehensive historical treatise covering the empire’s expansion from the deserts of Arabia and plains of Asia to the jungles of Africa and the prairies of America.
 The book delves into the roles of various elements like bankers, missionaries, pirates, planters, and more.
 This gives us a comprehensive overview of the history of the British Empire in a single volume.